 As well as receiving training about ABTA and attending ABTA regional meetings to hear about the key issues facing the industry, they will also be tasked with making sure their fellow students are aware of volunteering, placement or employment opportunities with ABTA Members, and that their institution’s career days and guest lecture opportunities are promoted to ABTA Members in their region.

 ABTA Regional Student Representatives will also take part in facilitated discussions about their course content with their local ABTA Member, to build understanding between their university or college and the needs of local travel businesses and to ensure that the skills and knowledge they are developing matches up with the changing needs of the travel sector.

-We are immensely grateful to our Education Partners and our ABTA Regional Members for working with us to launch this new initiative.
+We are immensely grateful to our Education Partners and our ABTA Members for taking the time to mentor so many students.
 If any ABTA Members are interested in working with students in their region, please contact email@example.com.